jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 The previous subsection demonstrated how simulations of matter can be made to agree extremely well with linear theory at linear scales, if we include the gravitational contributions from the otherwise missing species, which were treated linearly.
-It did this by comparing the simulated power spectrum directly to the linear one, for the same cosmology.
+We did this by comparing the simulated power spectrum directly to the linear one, for the same cosmology.

 With confidence in the strategy of including linear species, let's now look at